 Small garages or big garages…it doesn’t matter.
-Everybody wants to know how to get more space in your garage.
+Everybody wants to know how to maximize the space in their garage.

 Oh…more on the overhead storage a bit later.

-That said, there are a few tricks to turn these bare vertical surfaces into an extra storage space.
+That said, there are a few tricks to turn your garage walls into extra storage space.

 Wall Storage Systems and Hooks

 The first thing I did to help organize and get some extra space in my garage was to add the Gladiator GearTrack wall storage system.